dotmh/Helios/README.md

 Introduction
 ============

+Helios is a Titan from Greek Methodology , he represents the Sun. see [wikipedia:helios](http://en.wikipedia.org/wiki/Helios)

-Helios is a framework for creating command line applications in PHP.
+However in this context Helios is a framework for creating command line applications in PHP.
 It is heavily inspired by Ruby's [Thor](http://whatisthor.com).
 Helios is not designed to be a task runner like make and rake etc, but rather a way of writing CLI applications , although it could always be a task runner very easily.